Contactless Payment Cards

 - Near field communication (NFC) technology...
 NFC contactless stickers.

-The so called "no-CVM" transactions, if the transaction is a "low value" transaction.
+he so called "no-CVM" transactions, if the transaction is a "low value

 - Is determined by the card scheme - MasterCard in case of Maestro PayPass, VISA or Card Issuer.